pauldotknopf/blue-ribbon/README.md

 > Greg: I spoke to Safelite.
 They told me that when they came out to repair Mr Knopf's window, they saw the damage to the truck and refused to do the work because of it, which is why Mr Knopf came to Blue Ribbon to repair the window.
 And I have that employee, and he is willing to go on the record stating as much.

 What?!?
 I'm not sure who he was trying to convince here, because between me and him, we know the truth.
 The only thing I can think of was that he was trying to pass that lie to the mediator, which is funny, because the mediator doesn't make judgements.
-Their sole purpose is to facilate a discussion between Greg and I, so for him to lie like this was appalling.
-From this moment, I knew that this entire ordeal would be incedibly contentious.
+Their sole purpose is to facilitate a discussion between Greg and I, so for him to lie like this was appalling.
+From this moment, I knew that this entire ordeal would be incredibly contentious.

-## "Mr Knopf, why won't you be honest and tell the court whos truck this *really* is?"
+## "Mr Knopf, why won't you be honest and tell the court who's truck this *really* is?"

-Greg has always made it a point to refer to my truck as a "borrowed truck", as if that helps his case or somehow absolves him of responsibilty.
+Greg has always made it a point to refer to my truck as a "borrowed truck", as if that helps his case or somehow absolves him of responsibility.

 Yes, the truck that I damaged was indeed my fathers.
 I borrowed it.
 I could have returned the truck back to my father with the window broken, or the damages done during the replacement of the window.
 However, my father deserves to have his truck returned to him in the same condition in which he lent it.
 I took responsibility and owned up to the damage that I did to my fathers truck (broken window) and had it replaced/fixed.
 I wish I could say that Greg had done the same.